 For TDD I’ve used the unit testing framework PHPUnit and I’ve also experimented with Behat, a Behaviour Driven Development (BDD) framework for the first time.

-README file for the project for an overview of the implemented code katas.
+file for the project for an overview of the implemented code katas.
 I may add more code katas in the future and I will also add a separate project with code katas for the C++ programming language.

 I want to use this blog article to aggregate information about code katas around the WWW.